tanayseven/ImpressJS-Slide-Numbering/README.md

 This is a very simple plugin which can be copied and pasted into your Impress.JS presentation and then used directly to display the slide numbers and navigate slides using numbers on the keyboard.

+The demo for the working of this plugin is [Live!](http://tanayseven.github.io/ImpressJS-Slide-Numbering/)

 **Caution**

 This project is a very quick and dirty hack, it can be very buggy and done in a completely bad way.